Important information regarding Yizkor on Yom Kippur

 This Book of Remembrance allows members to read the names and recollect their loved ones at Yizkor time as well as during the solemn day of Yom Kippur.

-So that we are able to print the Book of Remembrance in due time for Yom Kippur we ask that you return your form to the office by Sunday 30 June 2013 latest.
+So that we are able to print the Book of Remembrance in due time for Yom Kippur it is essential that you return your form to the office by Monday 31 July.

 Please note that we do not require you to inform us which service you will attend on Yom Kippur, because all names of departed relatives will be recorded in the Book of Remembrance.